section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 Step 4: Finally, heapify the tree's root.

-Step 5: Repeat steps 2,3 and 4 as long as the heap is larger than one.
+Step 5: Repeat Steps 2,3 and 4 as long as the heap is larger than one.

 An example of heap sort is as shown below: